 LCAP information was presented in English and Spanish.
 Educational Partner input was gathered at site staff meetings, School Site Council, parent organization meetings, and through online surveys in English and Spanish.
-This input was collected from students, staff, parents and community members.
+This input was collected from students, staff (teachers, classified staff, administrators, and counselors), parents and community members.